slacker2/departure-times/README.md

 * The IP geolocation doesn't seem to work as well as I had hoped, so I'd probably defer to using another geolocation service, like Google's API.
 * Add a few more freely available APIs to add more data for predictions.
 * Add in scheduled departure times; to display in lieu of unavailable predictions or in addition to the predictions.
-* Figure out how to allow a user to just click somewhere on the map, and predict departure times near that location.
+* Functionality to allow a user to click somewhere on the map, and predict departure times near that location.
 * Add some intelligent cacheing for stops that have very recently had predictions.
 * Make stops appear on the map, and have some sort of UI response to listed predictions and the stop on the map.
 * Add path information to routes when available.
 Perhaps show paths on the map.